 Back in Skowhegan, Maine, folks knew Maggie Chase.
-Growing up in the small town, she had absorbed its bedrock values — hard work, straight talk.
 Her father was a barber; her mother worked in shoe factories.
 Maggie went straight from high school into teaching, then journalism.
-Only when she married her publisher, Clyde Smith, did she enter politics, accompanying Mr. Smith to Washington in 1936 when he was elected to Congress.
+Only when she married her publisher, Clyde Smith, did she enter politics, accompanying Mr. Smith to Washington when he was elected to Congress during the New Deal.
 When he died four years later, she won a special election, then won four elections on her own, racking up 60-70 percent of the vote.

 Though beloved in Maine, in Congress Smith was known more for her attire than her expertise.
 Nattily dressed in dark colors, she always wore a red rose in her lapel.
 And that was about all Congress expected from the junior senator from Maine.
 But then she gave Congress a lesson in integrity.

-As McCarthy’s Senate committee grilled accused one accused communist after another, Smith began to speak out.
+As McCarthy grilled one accused communist after another, Smith began to speak out.
 The American people, she wrote in her nationally syndicated column, need “written evidence in black and white instead of conflicting oral outbursts in nebulous hues of red and pink.”
-But the grilling, the fear, continued.
+But the grilling continued.

 On June 1, 1950, as Smith boarded the Senate tram, McCarthy approached.